-An Advance Sale Discount price of $10.95 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $15/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount price for this title has expired.
+Those who prefer to pay by check, the price is $22/book (which includes shipping and sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 PLEASE NOTE: Ordering in advance of the release date entitles the buyer to a discount.
 It does not mean the book will ship before the date posted above and the price only applies to copies ordered through the Main Street Rag Online Bookstore.